 Once someone hires us for criminal defense, we take over everything.
 If the client already sent in the DOL hearing request, we contact DOL to notify them that all correspondence should be sent to our office, including discovery and notice of the hearing date.
 We also file our Notice of Appearance so the court and prosecutor know that the defendant has new legal counsel.

 In a few situations, we have to notify the public defender’s office of our substitution and substitution of counsel paperwork is filed.
 However, in most cases, the simple Notice of Appearance will suffice.
 And, in all cases, this is OUR job and not our client.

 Remember, you have a right to counsel and that counsel, assuming you can afford it, can be anyone you choose.
 There are rare circumstances in which a trial has already begun in which substitution of counsel may not be permitted but that is a highly unusual circumstance and is handled on a case by case basis.

-If you are facing a criminal charge in Kitsap County, Washington or the surrounding cities and need guidance on hiring a private attorney to handle your case, please give our office a call.
+If you are facing a criminal charge in Kitsap County or Thurston County, Washington or the surrounding cities and need guidance on hiring a private attorney to handle your case, please give our office a call.
 We are here 7 days a week.
 360-792-1000